hlavacz/frontend-skeleton/README.md

-# Getting Started with Create React App
+# Frontend skeleton

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is basic React skeleton for backend API skeleton

 ## Available Scripts